 October 9, 2013 by Amy

 In Saw, John Kramer is a civil engineer dying from an inoperable brain tumor who decides to help others appreciate the value of life.
 Instead of giving them a pep talk however, he builds complex torture devices that they can only escape through self-sacrifice.
-Typical engineer.April 26, 2013 by Tom
+Typical engineer.October 12, 2013 by Amy

 In the Scream series, Sidney Prescott is the target of Ghostface, a masked murderer who torments her by killing the people around her.
 The Scream series revived the horror genre in the 90’s by incorporating humor and by its acknowledgment of horror movie cliches.